 He was awarded his Fellowship from the Royal Australasian College of Surgeons which is the only government-recognised training programme for Specialist Plastic Surgeons in Australia.
 The overseeing society sanctioned by the government is the Australian Society of Plastic Surgeons of which Dr Knight is a member and is listed in their exclusive directory.

 After he completed his training as Specialist Plastic, Reconstructive and Aesthetic surgeon, he undertook advanced training in Craniomaxillofacial Surgery which is overseen by the Australian and New Zealand Craniomaxillofacial Society.
 He spent a year in Brisbane at Australia’s largest Craniomaxillofacial unit where he worked at both the Lady Cilento Children’s Hospital and the Mater Hospital.
 He was a senior clinical lecturer at the University of Queensland and was involved in teaching medical students and training junior plastic surgeons.
 Dr Knight was awarded the Australian Society of Aesthetic Plastic Surgeons Scholarship to pursue advanced training in Cosmetic and Aesthetic Surgery.
 He presented papers in Los Angeles and Miami and was a co-author of the international alert on breast implant related anaplastic large cell lymphoma paper and has written extensively and published papers about body contouring.
-Dr Knight also travelled to Italy to learn from world experts in rhinoplasty and facelift surgery at the prestigious Bergamo Rhinoplasty course, attended the Mentor Masterclass course of Breast Augmentation in Sydney and the internationally renowned FACE workshop in Melbourne.
+Dr Knight also travelled to Italy to learn from world experts in rhinoplasty and facelift surgery at the prestigious Bergamo Rhinoplasty course, attended the Mentor Masterclass course of Breast Enlargement in Sydney and the internationally renowned FACE workshop in Melbourne.

 Current and Previous Appointments